theirc/airbel/src/_projects/decision-making-during-covid-19.md

       in-country operations.
 ---

-Crisis risk financing approaches attempt to identify the risk that funds will be needed in the future and prepare financing in advance.
-This project is a first step towards developing a practical and pragmatic blueprint for how organisations can systematically re-orient more of their resources and processes towards a state of readiness for future crises.
+COVID-19 has sparked a complex, multifaceted, and likely protracted global humanitarian crisis.&nbsp; Crisis risk financing approaches attempt to identify the risk that funds will be needed in the future and prepare financing in advance.
+This project is a first step towards developing a practical and pragmatic blueprint for how organizations can systematically re-orient more of their resources and processes towards a state of readiness for future crises.